Slack Motherfucker

 "Slack Motherfucker" is a song by American rock band Superchunk.
 It was the first single released from the band's debut, self-titled album (1990).
 The song was penned by vocalist and guitarist Mac McCaughan in reference to an indolent co-worker he had at the time.
 Credited to all four band members, it was the band's second single and first to be released under the name Superchunk.

 Issued as a 7-inch single in April 1990, "Slack Motherfucker" rapidly became one of the band's best-known songs.
 It has been credited with popularizing the "slacker" stereotype, and as a blueprint for future indie rock music.

 Background

 McCaughan wrote the song based on a lazy co-worker he worked with while on the night shift at the Kinko's, now a FedEx Office, located on Franklin Street in downtown Chapel Hill, North Carolina.
-Chuck Garrson, the band's first drummer, has claimed the song was written about him, though McCaughan has remained the song was based on a co-worker.
+Chuck Garrson, the band's first drummer, has claimed the song was written about him, though McCaughan has maintained the song was based on a co-worker.
 Alex Denney of The Guardian summarizes the song's content: "a disgruntled employee accuse his boss of slacking off on the job in the strongest possible terms."
 Musically, the song has been described as indie rock, power pop, pop-punk, lo-fi, and noise pop.

 Peter Margasak, in the Chicago Reader, describes it as a "low-rent self-empowerment anthem."